frangucc/thenodechronbook/README.md

 * **1 Gou** Crap someones coming.
 Jinx, open terminal.
 Jinx, turn on camera eight.

 > **PANEL TWO** - CAMERA EIGHT IS TURNED ON IN A WINDOW ON HIS FAR RIGHT UPPER MONITOR.
 GOU HAS 6 MONITORS, 3 ONTOP OF 3.
+VERO IS WALKING DOWN THE LAST HALL BEFORE THE BASEMENT WITH A LAUNDRY BASKET.

 * **2 Gou** Ugh it's Vero.
 Nevermind.
 Go distract her and lead her upstairs, tell her I'm at the conservatory doing homework with some friends.